sylvain69780/ama/README.md

 - The tool manage a simple log naming convention, traking who did what, and log file rotation and purging.

 TIP : the HTA runtime mshta.exe runs by default in 32bit mode, in some situation you may have to import the hta_64bit.reg file to make it run in 64 bit mode.

+Important : you need to get nAnt and put binaries in the nant-0.92 folder to make it work.